Breaks and movement for productivity: the science-backed framework

 A movement break is structured physical activity.
 You’re engaging your body in purposeful motion.

 The research shows they serve different functions.
-After sustained cognitive work (reading, writing, problem-solving), a movement break restores focus quality better than rest does [11].
+A longitudinal study of lunch breaks found that breaks spent relaxing and psychologically detaching from work were linked to higher energy levels in the afternoon [11].
+After sustained cognitive work (reading, writing, problem-solving), a movement break tends to do more than passive rest for restoring focus quality.
 A pure rest break provides relief from cognitive demand.
 A movement break does that plus provides the specific cognitive restoration benefits of rhythmic motion or physical activity.

 However, after high emotional demand (conflicts, difficult conversations, customer-facing stress), a brief rest break sometimes produces better emotional recovery than movement does.
 You need emotional regulation space more than cognitive restoration.
 Movement might feel too activating.